oat-im/pulsenet-udp/CPP-MANUAL.md

     )
     ```

-You don’t need to write complex `FindYourLib.cmake` modules if your library is well-behaved with `FetchContent` and exports an alias.
+You don't need to write complex `FindYourLib.cmake` modules if your library is well-behaved with `FetchContent` and exports an alias.

 ---